PeCrio/PeCrio/README.md

 ### Hi there 👋,
-I am a senior Full stack Software Engineer (Frontend heavy) that loves solving problems with design, technology and empathy, amongst my arsenal, below are a few of my preferred tools:
+I am a Full stack (Frontend heavy) Software Engineer that loves solving problems with design, technology and empathy.
+Amongst my arsenal, below are a few of my preferred tools:
 - NextJS
 - ReactJS
 - Figma